What to Do If You’ve Been Falsely Accused of Sexual Assault in Ohio

 If you find yourself falsely accused of sexual assault in Ohio, you need to understand your rights and take immediate action to protect yourself.

 As a criminal defense law firm with decades of experience in defending individuals against false allegations of sexual assault, SS+D Law can help.
+The lawyers at SS+D Law have the knowledge and experience to provide a zealous and rigorous defense.

 Understanding Sexual Assault Laws in Ohio